Some halting problems for abelian sandpiles are undecidable in dimension three

 \end{subsection}

-\begin{subsection}{Goles and Margenstern's construction.} We note here that Bitar, Goles, and Margenstern used a different design for their circuits in \cite{bitargoles, golesmargenstern}.
+\begin{subsection}{Goles and Margenstern's construction} We note that Bitar, Goles, and Margenstern have also constructed a sandpile Turing machine in \cite{bitargoles, golesmargenstern}.
+Their design works with a sandpile process that has time steps, where each unstable site at a certain time topples simultaneously, and they encode bits in the relative timing of two signals traveling through two parallel wires.

-Aside from the fact that their circuits are defined on trees rather than on a lattice, their design has a serious flaw from our point of view.
-All of the problems we propose in this paper are questions about which vertices are toppled and how many times it happens.

-Their design encodes bits in the relative timing of two signals traveling through two parallel wires, but by the abelian property, we can delay any toppling for as long as we want without changing that set, so any bit can be flipped by delaying the toppling of the leading signal until the trailing signal passes it.

-In other words, the answers to our problems cannot depend on the bits traveling through the computer!
-This makes it very difficult to use this design to show undecidability. \end{subsection}
+Unfortunately, that is unsuitable for the problems we want to solve, because our problems depend only on which vertices topple and how many times they topple.
+Their answers cannot depend on the timing of the process.
+In fact, by the abelian property, we can delay any toppling as long as we want without changing that data, so any bit can be flipped by delaying the leading signal until the trailing signal passes it, and the answers to our problems do not depend on the bits traveling through the computer.
+That makes that design useless for these particular problems. \end{subsection}

-\begin{subsection}{Three vs.~two dimensions and a conjecture based on results from complexity theory.} We are in three dimensions, so there is no planarity obstruction: given sufficient space, we can connect gates together in any arrangement we like.
-This makes it possible to construct a sandpile corresponding to any one-shot circuit, in the sense that a sandpile `wire' topples if and only if the corresponding wire in the circuit turns on.
+\begin{subsection}{Three vs.~two dimensions and a conjecture based on results from complexity theory} We are in three dimensions, so there is no planarity obstruction: given sufficient space, we can connect gates together in any arrangement we like.
+This makes it possible to construct a sandpile corresponding to any fuse circuit.

 In two dimensions, there is no obvious way to run sandpile wires through each other without interference, and this seems to impose a restriction of planarity.